 As my foundation, I completed an intensive 40-hour mediation training in family law with Forrest S. Mosten, who is considered a leading and nationwide expert in the field of Mediation and Collaborative Law.
 This training in the fundamentals has since been followed by countless hours of my reading, studying and participating in advanced mediation trainings.
 I actively participate in a supervision group, with seasoned family law practitioners.
 I am also pursuing certification with UCLA as a Certified Financial Planner.

-In 2018, I attended annual conferences in Chicago with the American Bar Association (Dispute Resolution), in San Diego with the Academy of Professional Family Mediators (APFM), and in Seattle for the International Association of Collaborative Professionals (IACP), as well as many other local conferences and meetings with family law and mediation professionals in Southern California.
-I look forward to an equally busy and productive 2019!
+In 2018, I attended annual conferences in Chicago with the American Bar Association (Dispute Resolution), in San Diego with the Academy of Professional Family Mediators (APFM), and in Seattle for the International Association of Collaborative Professionals (IACP), as well as many other local conferences and meetings in 2019 with family law and mediation professionals in Southern California.
+I look forward to an equally busy and productive 2020!

 determination and work ethic.